Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 "I am afraid.
 Not of life, or death, or nothingness, but of wasting it as if I had never been."

 Have you ever thought about your funeral?
-While I will be the first to agree with Don Delillo that fantasizing about your funeral is the worst form of self-pity, a quick run through what you imagine your funeral will look like, including the anticipated guest list, can be instructive.
+While I will be the first to agree with Don DeLillo that fantasizing about your funeral is the worst form of self-pity, a quick run through what you imagine your funeral will look like, including the anticipated guest list, can be instructive.

 "No man should be asked to think highly of a master who has robbed him of his liberty."

-God is Not Great - Christopher Hitchens
+God Is Not Great - Christopher Hitchens

 "And it seems possible, moving to the psychological arena, that people can be better off believing in something than in nothing, however untrue that something may be."

-Then, I decided it no longer mattered if the "blue pill" wasn't the real world.
+It was then that I decided it no longer mattered if the "blue pill" wasn't the real world.
 It was a world I wanted to live in and a world that would bring me peace.

 xoxo a.d. elliott